mugen609/bigbox-native-res-setup/GameMaze.md

 - Note: check the core spelling going to /RetroArch/Cores/ directory

-## Dismissing Popups, WindowSpy fix
+## Dismissing Popups with WindowSpy fix

 Any dialogue requiring a mouse click when a game is launching breaks the gamepad-only experience.